Yubo-Cao/algorithms/notes/basic/ds/readme.md

 - Hashtable is a data structure that maps keys to values for highly efficient lookup.
   - Similar to discretization.
 We can map a large range of values to a small range of values.
   - We can also make some associations between keys and values.
-- It provides a following functions:
+It provides the following functions:
   - `insert(key, value)`: insert a key-value pair into the hashtable.
   - `search(key)`: search the value corresponding to a key.
   - `contains(key)`: check if the key is in the hashtable.